curl/curl/docs/libcurl/opts/CURLOPT_MAIL_RCPT.md

 encloses that address within brackets for you.

-When performing an address verification (**VRFY** command), each recipient should be specified as the user name or user name and domain (as per Section 3.5 of RFC 5321).
+When performing an address verification (**VRFY** command), each recipient should be specified as the username or username plus domain (as per Section 3.5 of RFC 5321).

 When performing a mailing list expand (**EXPN** command), each recipient